 CAPTIONING SERVICE THROUGH THE CAFE:

 Are the auto captions for your videos inaccurate?
-Are you sharing a YouTube or Vimeo video that you don’t own and doesn’t have auto captions?
+Are you sharing a YouTube video that you don’t own and doesn’t have auto captions?
 The CAFE outsources captioning work to 3PlayMedia for both of these scenarios.

 - What is needed from you?
-A link to your YouTube video (easiest option) or the actual video itself
+A link to your YouTube video (easiest option) or the actual video itself.

-- Contact the CAFE at email@example.com to have your video sent for captioning
+- Contact the CAFE at email@example.com to have your video sent for captioning.